Pigeon Creek Park Packs a Punch With Hiking Trails, X-Country Skiing and More

 We LOVE the pine tree alleys.
 They’re the perfect photo opp.

-The trials are clearly marked throughout, with signs noting what direction to travel (to prevent bike collisions) and if bikes/horses are permitted on a specific route.
-(Pigeon Creek allows horses on some trails but they do not supply the horses – bring your own horse.)
+The trails are clearly marked throughout, with signs noting what direction to travel (to prevent bike collisions) and if bikes/horses are permitted on a specific route.
+(Pigeon Creek allows horses on some trails, but they do not supply the horses – bring your own horse.)

 We heard so many birds while we hiked at Pigeon Creek.

 I’m no expert, so mostly we just searched the sky to see if we could find where the noise was coming from.

 Mountain Biking at Pigeon Creek is Great for Beginners

 Pigeon Creek’s mountain biking trails are very beginner friendly, making them a great option for anyone just starting out, including kids.